readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 * The person who submits the report of the unmaintained_ and unofficial_ project also demonstrates failed attempts to contact the existing owners.
 * The project has been determined unmaintained_ and unofficial_ by the rules described above.
-* The project owners is notified by the Read the Docs team.
+* The project owners are notified by the Read the Docs team.
 * The core team does not have any additional reservations.
 * If the project owners are unreachable_ by the Read the Docs team, no further action is taken.
-* If the any of the project owners respond, their response will be taken into account by the core team and it may be listed again if the criteria are met.
+* If any of the project owners respond, their response will be taken into account by the core team and it may be listed again if the criteria are met.

 Requesting a project be delisted
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can request that we delist an outdated, unmaintained documentation with our :doc:`/support`.
+You can request that we delist an outdated, unmaintained documentation by contacting our :doc:`/support`.

 Please include the following information: